buketerbil/Facebook-Marketplace-Recommendation-RS/README.md

 - Pass these features as X, and the price values that were stripped off of ‘£’s (to type them as floats) as Y
 - Fit these onto a scikit learn Linear Regression model, and predict the first 10 examples

-## 4. First image classification model
+## 4. First simple classification model

 I created a classification model that predicts the category of each product.